 Vaccines for children are timed carefully.
 Vaccines are given when protection inherited from the mother fades and the child's immune system is ready, but before kids come in contact with the germs that cause real infections.

 Is it OK to pick and choose vaccines?

-If you have reservations about particular vaccines, discuss your concerns with your child's doctor.
-If your child falls behind the standard vaccines schedule, ask the doctor about catch-up immunizations.
+If you are worried about a certain vaccine, talk about your concerns with your child's health care provider.
+If your child falls behind the standard vaccine schedule, ask your child's health care provider how to catch up.

 Mayo Clinic Minute: Why and when children should be vaccinated

 Elizabeth Cozine, M.D.: Vaccination prevents a child from getting an illness.
 It also prevents them from spreading an illness.

 Jason Howland: Dr. Elizabeth Cozine, a Mayo Clinic family physician, says the Centers for Disease Control and Prevention has a standard immunization schedule for school-age children that begins with ages 4 to 6.

 Dr. Cozine:…which we think of as kindergarten shots.
 So that's measles, mumps, rubella and varicella.

 Jason Howland: She says the next set of routine immunizations is at age 11…

 Dr. Cozine:…which is tetanus, diphtheria and pertussis, and the meningococcal immunization.